Ashy-fronted bulbul: Description and taxonomy

-Ebird describes it as "A drab medium-sized bird of lowland forest and edge on Palawan and neighboring islands.
-Dull brown overall with paler brown underparts and a whitish throat and center of the belly.
-Note the fine streaking on the cheek and the olive edging to the wing and tail feathers.
-Somewhat similar to Sulphur-bellied Bulbul, but Ashy-fronted lacks the yellow belly and pale eye.
-Song consists of very short, medium-pitched warbled phrases, repeated at short intervals."

 It was formerly conspecific with the olive-winged bulbul but differs by its paler bill, gray-flecked forecrown, grayish white and pale belly and olive brown (instead of green) back, wings, tail and rump and different voice.

 Ecology and behavior

 Not much is known about its diet but it is presumed to be the typical generalist diet of fruits, insects and flowers.

 Birds collected in breeding condition with enlarged gonads in April.
 A single nest photographed in March was cup made with grass, plant fibers with feathers and spider silk containing one single purplish egg.

 Habitat and conservation status

 Its habitat is primary lowland forest and second growth.
 It is confined to the lowlands.

 It is assessed as least-concern species under the International Union for Conservation of Nature with the population believed to be stable.
 This species is able to thrive in degraded habitats and is common throughout its range.